-- 23.-(1) Where a Partner State intends to develop and implement a national technical regulation relating to a product that does not fall within the scope of a compulsory standard, the Partner States shall notify the Secretariat and the other partner State of the National technical regulation at least sixty days before the national technical regulation comes into force. - (2) Partner States shall where practicable base their national technical regulations on East African Standards, where these exist, in order to, where necessary, lead to the declaration of the technical regulations as compulsory standards.
+- (1) Where a Partner State intends to develop and implement a national technical regulation relating to a product that does not fall within the scope of a compulsory standard, the Partner State shall notify the Secretariat and the other Partner States of the national technical regulation at least sixty days before the national technical regulation comes into force. - (2) Partner States shall where practicable base their national technical regulations on East African Standards, where these exist, in order to, where necessary, lead to the declaration of the technical regulations as compulsory standards.